 - Reduce your risk – and hopefully your premiums

 What is flood insurance?

 Flood insurance is normally included as a standard part of your buildings insurance, but it won’t cover your contents unless you also have a home contents insurance policy.
-This could be due to a number of events, including:

 - A river or canal bursting its banks

 - Seawater flooding due to storms and/or a high tide, and

 - Surface water or rapid groundwater flooding as a result of heavy rainfall or a burst pipe

 - Drying out, repairing and restoring your property and its fixtures and fittings

 - Repair or replacement of damaged furniture and belongings